Neuropsychologist & School Psychologist (Children, Teens) - All Locations

-Dr. Nicole Law is a neuropsychologist working with children and teens.
-She provides neuropsychological assessment, psychoeducational assessment, giftedness screening assessment, and autism diagnostic assessment.
-Assessments address a variety of additional conditions, including traumatic brain injury, stroke, brain tumours, epilepsy, cognitive changes after cancer treatment, developmental delay, learning disabilities, and attention-deficit/hyperactivity disorder (ADHD).
+Dr. Nicole Law is a neuropsychologist and school psychologist working with children and teens.
+She provides neuropsychological assessment, psychoeducational assessment, giftedness screening assessment, attention-deficit/hyperactivity disorder (ADHD) diagnostic assessment, and autism diagnostic assessment.
+Assessments address a variety of additional conditions, including intellectual disability, learning disabilities, language disorder, behavioural regulation difficulties, emotion regulation difficulties, mood and mental health, traumatic brain injury, concussion, stroke, brain tumours, epilepsy, cognitive changes after cancer treatment, and other neurological disorders.

-College of Psychologists of Ontario (CPO); Organization for Human Brain Mapping (OHBM); International Society for Magnetic Resonance Imaging (ISMRM); Society for Neuroscience (SFN); Ontario Psychological Association (OPA).
+College of Psychologists of Ontario (CPO); Ontario Psychological Association (OPA); Organization for Human Brain Mapping (OHBM); International Society for Magnetic Resonance Imaging (ISMRM); Society for Neuroscience (SFN).

 Law N, Widjaja E, Smith ML.
-(In press).
-Thalamo-cortical pathways in pediatric epilepsy.
-American Journal of Neuroradiology.
+(2018).
+Thalamocortical connections and executive function in pediatric temporal and frontal lobe epilepsy.
+American Journal of Neuroradiology, 39(8), 1523-1529.

 Law N, Widjaja E, Smith ML.
 Unique and shared areas of cognitive function in children with intractable frontal or temporal lobe epilepsy.
 Epilepsy & Behavior, 80, 157-162.